Tracking the promises of Gov. Rick Scott

-PolitiFact Florida has compiled promises that Rick Scott made during the 2010 campaign and is tracking their progress on our Scott-O-Meter.
+PolitiFact Florida has compiled promises that Rick Scott made during the 2010 and 2014 campaigns and is tracking their progress on our Scott-O-Meter.

 We rate their status as Not Yet Rated, In the Works or Stalled.
 Once we find action is completed, we rate them Promise Kept, Compromise or Promise Broken.
 (See our About the Scott-O-Meter page for details on our ratings.)

 The report card above provides an up-to-the-minute tally of all the promises.